Complete Guide to Australian Tourist Sim Card & Data Plans 2023

-Many travellers find the choices of sim cards and data plans for visiting Australia confusing to say that least.
+Choosing an Australian Tourist sim card can be confusing, to say the least.
 We have decided it was time to answer the questions we regularly get in our Facebook group.
-If you have any more question pop over to the group and let us know.
+If you have any more questions, pop over to the group and let us know.

-You want to stay in contact with the people you love when you’re travelling, and that usually means working out the best options for sim cards and data plans in whatever country you visit.
-If you’re trying to decide between different travel sims Australia, then here’s how to make the best choice for your trip.
+You want to stay in contact with the people you love when you’re travelling to Australia, and that usually means working out the best options for buying a sim card in Australia and discovering which data plan will suit you best.
+If you’re trying to decide between different travel sims in Australia, then here’s how to make the best choice for your trip.

 - Tips for phone use in regional areas of Australia